 If you and your date are passionate foodies and want to do something that feels more special than heading to a restaurant, why not take a cooking class together?

-Whether you consider yourself a cooking pro or can barely boil an egg, there’s a cooking class for all abilities and taste preferences – and doing it with your date just makes it even more enjoyable.
+Whether you consider yourself a cooking pro or can barely boil an egg, there’s a cooking class for all abilities and taste preferences – and doing it with your date can make it even more enjoyable.

-Not only will you learn new culinary skills as you get to know each other better, but you’ll also get to sit down and enjoy a delicious meal together at the end of the class.
+Not only will you learn new culinary skills as you get to know each other better, but you’ll also get to sit down and enjoy a delicious meal together afterwards.

 You can check out some of the best cooking classes across the UK in our article here.